karts13/karts13/README.md

     </a>
 </div>

->20yo, pursuing B.Tech in Computer and Communication Engineering from [NMAMIT, Nitte](https://nmamit.nitte.edu.in/)
+>20yo, pursuing B.E. in Computer and Communication Engineering from [NMAMIT, Nitte](https://nmamit.nitte.edu.in/)

 <!--* 🔭 I’m currently working on [Parkease](https://github.com/karts13/ParkEase)-->
-* 🧠  I'm learning Javascript, Java, Python, Android App studio
+* 🧠  Currently diving deep into Javascript, Python, Android App studio
-* ✉️  You can contact me at [karthishenoy2014@gmail.com](mailto:karthishenoy2014@gmail.com )
+* 💡  Believer in teamwork and collective efforts.
 * ⚡  Fun fact: Ever heard of a tongue-print.
 Well, now you have!🥰

 <hr>